KingricharVD/Astra-Coin/README.md

 ### System requirements

 C++ compilers are memory-hungry.
-It is recommended to have at least 1 GB of memory available when compiling DIVI Core.
+It is recommended to have at least 1 GB of memory available when compiling Astra Core.
 With 512MB of memory or less compilation will take much longer due to swap thrashing.

 ### Dependencies